 The Mount Woodson Trail is one of San Diego's favorite hiking destinations, mostly because of the rewarding views at the top.
 An oddly shaped rock formation known as "Potato Chip Rock" provides some fun and daring photo opportunities.
-Along with great views, this trail will also provide you with a great workout with intense elevation gain of 2,100 feet as you climb up the trail.
+Along with great views, this trail will also give you with a great workout with intense elevation gain of 2,100 feet as you climb up the trail.
 I personally don't find it too strenuous, but others have told me that it was intense for them.
 On the way up the mountain the trail is pretty much all uphill with a somewhat steep incline.
 You'll feel the burn in those calves for sure!
 From the Mt.
 Woodson trailhead to the top at Potato Chip Rock, you can expect to hike over 7.6 miles roundtrip.
 Hiking up to Potato Chip Rock is totally one of those San Diego bucket list items everyone needs to try.

 Top Ten Tips for Hiking to Potato Chip Rock

 1. Beat the heat - I strongly recommend heading out to the trail early in the morning before the sun is at its full intensity.
-There's little shade on the trail from the heat and it will make your hike much harder.
+There's little shade on the trail from the sun and the heat will make your hike much harder.

 2. Stay hydrated - When you begin walking up the trail you'll see a sign that says "Bring plenty of water."
 They are not kidding!
 You will be sweating up a storm and you'll need all the hydration you can get.
 I packed a couple bottles of my FIJI Water and powered through to the top.

 3. Wear proper shoes - I know we all want to look cute for our photos at Potato Chip Rock but make sure you've got appropriate footwear for climbing mountains A.K.A. no sandals or fashion boots.
 Your feet will need all the help they can get to make it to the top.
 Also while climbing onto the rocks there are some steep parts that will require you to jump.